saiakarsh193/PyCube-Solver/README.md

 ### Description

-Code that solves the Rubik's cube using CFOP and is written in python.
+Python program that solves the Rubik's cube using CFOP method.
-Its under development.
-The basic cube object, moves, and parsing is done.
+Its currently under development.

+You can currently create a cube object and move it using formulas.
+The code for cube manipulation can be found in `cube.py`.
+The parsing and validation for formulas is done and can be found in `helper.py`.

-You can create a cube object and move it by doing
+You can create a cube object and move it by doing,

 ```python
 from cube import Cube